-The Admission Committee is interested in applicants' academic quality and progress, recommendations from counselors and teachers, writing ability and ACT or SAT scores, as well as the ability and desire to do college work.
-Required documentation may change.
+The Admission Committee is interested in applicants' academic quality and progress, as well as the ability and desire to do college work.
+Required documentation needed to complete the application process is subject to change.
+Applicants may be asked to submit additional documentation as requested by the Admission Committee.
 A current list of application requirements and needed materials can be found under the freshman student application procedure.